 Overall, I’m smitten with Moment’s lenses.
 I had already decided to downsize my camera gear before I checked out Moment, after shooting with a Nikon DSLR for the past four years.
 I originally thought I was going to go in the mirrorless direction, but at least for now, these lenses have changed my mind.
 They’re small enough to keep in my pocket, and make my pretty-good phone camera even better.

 One thing I’m curious about, given that a Moment case is now required to mount the lenses, is how often I’ll be forced to upgrade my gear.
-If I upgrade to a Google Pixel 3 next year, will Moment will make another new lens system and case that doesn’t fit my current lenses?
+If I upgrade to the latest Google Pixel model next year, for instance, will Moment will make another new lens system and case that doesn’t fit my current lenses?
 Maybe.

 At least until that happens, Moment is a great solution for travel photographers who want to travel light.
 Recommended.